dotemacs/pdfboxing/README.md

 ### Merge multiple images into single PDF

 You can use either `merge-images-from-path` for providing images in form of vector of string paths or `merge-images-from-byte-array` to provide them as a vector of byte arrays.
+Each image will be inserted into its own page.

 ```clojure
 (require '[pdfboxing.merge :as pdf])